Counting Business Days: How Companies Actually Calculate Deadlines

 Across all three industries, the hardest part of business day calculation isn't the math — it's the data.
 Maintaining accurate, current holiday calendars is genuinely difficult for several reasons:

-• Substitution rules: When a holiday falls on a Saturday, many jurisdictions observe it on the preceding Friday.
+- Substitution rules: When a holiday falls on a Saturday, many jurisdictions observe it on the preceding Friday.
 Others push it to Monday.
 The rule varies by country, and sometimes by the specific holiday.

-• Regional variations within a country: The US alone has 50 states with different holiday observances.
+- Regional variations within a country: The US alone has 50 states with different holiday observances.
 Some counties observe additional local holidays that state-level data doesn't capture.

-The practical response from most organizations is layered redundancy: automated calendar data as the baseline, supplemented by human review before high-stakes deadlines, and a conservative rounding rule that defaults to adding a day when ambiguity exists.
+The practical response for most organizations is layered redundancy: automated calendar data as the baseline, supplemented by human review before high-stakes deadlines, and a conservative rounding rule that defaults to adding a day when ambiguity exists.

 Building It Into Systems vs. Doing It Manually